{SECTION_MENU}

 - Half termly quality assurance (SLT / MLT)

-- Staff Appraisals (Teachers, TA3s, TA2s on request)
+- Staff Appraisals (Teachers, TA3s and TA2s on request)

-- We will produce confident young people who are creative and resilient and who can demonstrate respect and fairness in their communities.
+We will nurture confident, creative, and resilient young people who uphold respect and fairness within their communities.